afnom/missing-semester/statement_of_intent.md

 Everything about MS will be organized through the [Missing Semester Discord Server](https://discord.gg/jCWRjjA9gw).
 If you have any questions about either the structure or content of MS, please ask there.

-There will be 5 lectures to start with; you can read more about them and see the schedule on the [homepage of the missing semester site](https://missingsemester.afnom.net).
+There will be 10 lectures to start with in the first semester; you can read more about them and see the schedule on the [homepage of the missing semester site](https://missingsemester.afnom.net).

 Each lecture is being run by one or more CS students.
 The contents of the lectures will be left to whoever is running the session; they will be free to shape the lecture based on what they think is most relevant / useful.